-- 1. CAP member pathologist to lead or co-lead a program to offer cervical and breast cancer screening to a U.S. community of uninsured or underinsured women. - 2.
+- 1. CAP member pathologist to lead or co-lead a program to offer cervical and breast cancer screening to a U.S. community of medically underserved (uninsured or underinsured) women. - 2.
 The CAP member pathologist will partner with a volunteer, multidisciplinary clinical team and host site for care of patients. - 3.
 A hospital/clinic program host with the capacity to provide a Pelvic and Clinical Breast Exam, Pap test, and Screening Mammogram to eligible women. - 4.
-Preference is given to 501(c)3 organization to act as recipient and fiduciary of CAP Foundation grant funding. - 5.
+Preference is given to 501(c)3 organizations to act as recipient and fiduciary of CAP Foundation grant funding. - 5.
 Provision of same-day Pap test results and same-day or prompt Screening Mammogram results (within one week). - 6.
 Same-day results delivered face to face. - 7.
 Establishment of a best practices protocol for delivering patient results that cannot be conveyed the same day.
 This may involve a phone call and certified letter to make sure patients are not lost to follow-up. - 8.
-Provision of available information about financial aid, charity programs, state or federal assistance, and health insurance market place exchange. - Adherence to the American Cancer Society (ACS), American College of Radiology and/or the American Congress of Obstetricians and Gynecologists (ACOG) Guidelines.
+Provision of available information about financial aid, charity programs, state or federal assistance, and health insurance marketplace exchange. - 9.
+Adherence to the American Cancer Society (ACS), American College of Radiology, the American Congress of Obstetricians and Gynecologists (ACOG) and/ or the US Preventative Services Task Force Guidelines.